cwestin/tau/notes/CrtlTour.md

 will be used to implement certain high-level features; hopefullly this is more useful than just seeing a directory with a bunch of files in it.

+The run-time has a fair amount of tedious hand-implementation, but I consider this bootstrap code; the experimental tau compiler will all of this for non-system classes/Objects once syntax experiments begin.

 Some Conventions
 ----------------